Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Create services around individual entities rather than bounded contexts

 How to avoid it: Start with a modular monolith that establishes clear boundaries.
 Let these boundaries solidify through actual usage and understanding of your domain before extracting them into services.
-The seams where you'd split your monolith will become obvious over time.
+The seams where you'd split your monolith will become obvious over time — and when they do, you'll know you're ready.

 Ignoring Data Gravity